6 killed after helicopter crashes onto road in Logan County, West Virginia - KTVZ

 Six people were killed after a helicopter crashed in Logan County in southwest West Virginia on Wednesday evening, according to authorities.

-“The FAA and the National Transportation Safety Board will investigate,” the FAA said.

-The helicopter crashed on a rural roadway, the Logan County Office of Emergency Management Deputy Director Sonya Porter told CNN.
+The chopper, known as a Huey, crashed on a rural roadway, Logan County Office of Emergency Management Deputy Director Sonya Porter told CNN.

+The Vietnam War-era helicopter was based out of the Logan County airport and was used to give tourist flights, Ray Bryant, Logan Emergency Management Authority chief of operations, told CNN affiliate WSAZ.

+When fire crews arrived on the scene, they found the helicopter had erupted in flames and put the fire out, Bryant said.

 Logan County is located near the border with Kentucky.